 Board of World Mission Staff and Offices

-Working in the Bethlehem office, Deb joined the BWM in July, 2015.
-She previously worked as the Administrative Assistant for the Schoeneck Moravian Church in Nazareth, in Sales and Marketing for the IBOC at the Moravian Church Center Office in Bethlehem, and as an Associate Manager for Aesculap/B.Braun in Center Valley, PA.
-Currently, she is a member of Edgeboro Moravian Church in Bethlehem.
+Working in the Bethlehem office, Deb joined the BWM in July 2015.
+She previously worked as the Administrative Assistant for the Schoeneck Moravian Church in Nazareth, in Sales and Marketing for the IBOC at the Moravian Church Center Office in Bethlehem, and as an Associate Product Manager for Aesculap/B.Braun in Center Valley, PA.
+She is a member of Edgeboro Moravian Church in Bethlehem.

 She and her husband David live in Bethlehem with their Golden Retriever, Harley.
-Deb has two children, Amy and Stephen, who both reside in Pennsylvania.
-She also has three step-children.
+Deb has two children, Amy and Stephen; as well as three step-children, Elizabeth, Joseph and Samuel.

 Rex is blessed to work with several smaller companies on accounting and financial related tasks through the Knowlton Advisors, LLC.
 Rex worked for almost thirty years in assuring access to non-emergency medical transportation in Philadelphia and surrounding areas through Wheels of Wellness, starting as Finance Director and moving onto Executive Director from shortly after college graduation through 2005.